Back to rpg

 Related Skills

 One weapon skill is often closely related to another.
-Similar weapons may be trained at reduced costs
+Similar weapons may be used at level -2 and trained from that level

 Hero point and money costs are double the difference in skill levels between the related skills.
 This means that at low skill levels it is better to train normally but when a weapon has been mastered the cost for a similar one is less.
 Also you may train directly to 1 level below your related skill level.